lubeda/EspHoMaTriXv2/README.md

 ### esphome 2023.7.0

 Some updates of esphome will interfere with EspHoMaTriXv2, like the update of esphome to 2023.7.0.
-It made a change to all YAML files neccessary.
+It made a change to all YAML files necessary.

 You have to add this to your YAML